-Artificial Intelligence vs the Laws of Nature: Artificial Intelligence is something we use in order to “hack” our limits.
-Whereas, our brain, which is limited, represents natural laws.
+Artificial Intelligence vs the Laws of Nature: Artificial Intelligence is something we use to “hack” our limits.
+Whereas, our limited brain represents natural laws.
 And we can currently surpass that limitation up to an extent with the help of a computer.

 But it’s not going to remain like this forever.
 Will AI ever get so advanced to be able to act outside of the laws of nature?
 What do you think?

 This is a very interesting topic, and I am interested in hearing more about your views on this subject.
 Comment down below.

 Okay, now these are the laws of nature we are talking about:

 The ability to defeat gravity,